Creating a Self-Signed ECDSA SSL Certificate Using OpenSSL

 }

-This limit access to the phpMyAdmin only to clients whose IP is the server’s IP (of course you’ll need to change that IP to your server’s IP).
-This stops curtails any brute-forcing attempts, as only someone trying to access the phpMyAdmin from the server itself will succeed.
+This limits access to phpMyAdmin only to clients whose IP is the server’s IP (of course you’ll need to change that IP to your server’s IP).
+This curtails any brute-force attempts, as only someone trying to access phpMyAdmin from the server itself will succeed.

 ssh user@server.com -D 1080

-This will setup a SOCKS proxy on port 1080 (locally) that will tunnel traffic through your server.
-The next step is to instruct your browser of OS to use that proxy (in Firefox it can be done via Preferences->Advanced->Network->Connection Settings, it can also be defined globally via Network Settings->Network Proxy under Gnome).
+This will set up a SOCKS proxy on port 1080 (locally) that will tunnel traffic through your server.
+The next step is to instruct your browser or OS to use that proxy (in Firefox it can be done via Preferences->Advanced->Network->Connection Settings; it can also be defined globally via Network Settings->Network Proxy under GNOME).
 This achieves both of our goals.
-We are now able to connect to the server while using its own IP and our connection to the server is encrypted using SSH.
+We are now able to connect to the server while using its own IP, and our connection to the server is encrypted using SSH.

 Manually Install SSL Certificate in Android Jelly Bean